I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 Summary

-With the combination of MCP Apps × Hono × React × AWS Lambda, we achieved the following:
+With the combination of MCP Apps × Hono × React × AWS Lambda, we achieved:

-• MCP Apps: Inline display of React UI within AI chat
+• MCP Apps: Inline display of React UI in AI chats

-• Hono's dual role: Implementing both MCP Streamable HTTP Transport and REST API server in a single Hono app
+• Dual role of Hono: Implemented both MCP Streamable HTTP Transport + REST API server in a single Hono app

 • Serverless deployment: Scalable operation with AWS Lambda + Function URL

-• Single HTML bundle: Condensing React + Tailwind CSS into one file with vite-plugin-singlefile
+• Single HTML bundle: Condensed React + Tailwind CSS into one file using vite-plugin-singlefile

-MCP Apps is still a new mechanism, but being able to give AI tools rich UIs that can't be fully expressed with text alone shows great potential.
+While MCP Apps is still a new mechanism, there's great potential in giving AI tools rich UIs that express what text alone cannot.

 References